16.01: Purpose and Scope

 1. All oyster culture activity that is not conducted on the license site is conducted within the same designated shellfish growing area as the license site;

-3. When oyster culture activities do not exceed two (2) hours from the time of harvest or first exposure, all oysters subject to such activities may either be properly tagged and harvested during that calendar day, in accordance with the procedures set forth at 322 CMR 16.00, or returned to the original license site and harvested not before the next calendar day.
+4. Between July 1 and September 15, in shellfish growing areas CCB-42, CCB-43, CCB-44, CCB-45, CCB-46, CCB-47 and V-20, when oyster culture activities exceed the one (1) hour time to icing requirement at 322 CMR 16.05(3)(a)(2), but do not exceed two (2) hours from the time of harvest or first exposure, all oysters subject to such activities must be returned to the original license site and shall not be harvested sooner than the following calendar day.

 (c) Tagging and Logbook Requirements for Re-submerged Oysters